jed1337/FlowCollector/readme.md

 Feature | Description | Example
 --- | --- | ---
-Bytes in direction                      | The total bytes in the flow (Including the packet headers) | 1748 Start time                              | A float representing the start time of the flow | 1518923777.9425566 End time                                | A float representing the end time of the flow | 1518923783.4999378 Duration                                | The flow's duration calculated by end time - start time | 5.5573811531066895 Packets per second in direction         | The packets per second in a given direction.
+Bytes in direction                      | The total bytes in the flow (Including the packet headers) | 1748 Packets per second in direction         | The packets per second in a given direction.
 Calculated by dividing the total packet sizes by the flow duration | 1.979359336221774
 Bytes per second in direction           | The bytes per second in a given direction.
 Calculated by dividing the total packet sizes by the flow duration | 314.5381927014237
 Ratio of forward and backward packets   | Calculated by dividing the number of forward packets by the number of backward packets. | 1.1
 Ratio of forward and backward bytes     | Calculated by dividing the number of forward bytes by the number of backward packets. | 0.20133609767334715
-Cumulative or of flags                  | Returns N/A if the protocol is not TCP.
-If the Protocol is TCP, it returns the cumulative OR of the flags. | "FSPA" (FIN, SYN, PSH, and ACK flags in the flow)

 ### Meta Features